Hue-Jhan/Multi-Weather-App/README.md

 # ☀Multi Weather App⛈
 Android Weather App in java that given a location compares multiple Weather APIs/Scrapers and shows its average current/daily/hourly data to provide the best possible result.
+Check out the Api [here](https://github.com/Hue-Jhan/Multi-Weather-Api).

 Here's a quick showcase: